OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 You should be able to see the conda and mamba help menus are the same!

-**7) Lets add the 'source' and  'mamba activate` commands to our .bashrc so that we can activate conda easilly when we log onto the cluster**
+**7) Let's add the 'source' and  'mamba activate` commands to our .bashrc so that we can activate conda easilly when we log onto the cluster**

  copy your 'source' commands from step 5 above somewhere so that we can use them again in a minute